The religious sense

 blanche at the idea that the disciples for the most part didn't understand the message of

-Jesus, the Good News, and that the growth of Christianity into the
+the J-person, the Good News, and that the growth of Christianity into the

 world's largest religion is NOT total or much validation at all.

 Their minds also go to thinking that if this idea

 represents reality, then the truth is too obscure and arcane, too hard

 to understand, as in “narrow is the way and few there are that find it.”

 The disciples got to talk personally with the J-person and personally witness

 the miracles, and if they didn't get it, well..."What reasonable chance do

 that the Bible couldn't be the word of God, and that all of Christianity is false to a